andrew/ultimate-awesome/README.md

 - [awesome-twitter-communities](https://github.com/caarlos0/awesome-twitter-communities) - A list of awesome twitter communities.
 - [awesome-ophthalmology](https://github.com/chrisnielsen/awesome-ophthalmology) - A curated list of awesome AI developments for ophthalmology.
 - [fucking-awesome-android](https://github.com/correia-jpv/fucking-awesome-android) - A curated list of awesome Android packages and resources.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-honeypots](https://github.com/Correia-jpv/fucking-awesome-honeypots) - An awesome list of honeypot resources.
 With repository stars⭐ and forks🍴.
 - [fucking-build-your-own-x](https://github.com/Correia-jpv/fucking-build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 With repository stars⭐ and forks🍴.
 - [fucking-static-analysis](https://github.com/correia-jpv/fucking-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
 With repository stars⭐ and forks🍴.